 Figure 2.
 Arrhenius plot

-From the B/D kinetic modelling, two predictive curves are derived:
+From the B/D kinetic modeling, two predictive curves are derived:

 - Isothermal plots (Figure 3) – These provide the time and temperature conditions for a particular isothermal level.